racarter1215/Lab08-Collections/README.md

 ##### Author: Robert Carter
 ##### Collaborated with: Bryant Davis, Peyton Cysewski, Amanda Iverson (guidance during lecture and in Lab instructions)

+##### Note: Amanda used this code during code review in lecture, so some of it is her code.
+She told me to let you know!

 ### Description

 ##### This is a C# console application that will utilize collections and enumerations to create a virtual library that a user can interact with in a variety of ways.